edwinauton/edwinauton/README.md

-### 👋 Introduction
+### 👋 Hello!
-Hello!
 I'm Edwin, a third-year Computer Science and Artificial Intelligence student at the University of Bath in the United Kingdom.

 ---